group-seven-kea/presentation-files/README.md

 # Live demo
-    To simplify the process, we also have hosted the banking application, you can connect to it through domain "http://keabank.tech/"
-    SMS microservice has been excluded from the live demo, as the balance from our sms provider is limited, however it is fully functional
+    We also have hosted the banking application you can connect to it through domain "http://keabank.tech/" SMS microservice has been excluded from the live demo, as the balance from our sms provider is limited.
-    So feel free to test it locally.
+    It is still functional, so feel free to test it locally.
     First page load time can be a bitlonger as heroku after 30 mins of no traffic will go to "sleep mode"